Oduig/how-to-choose-a-web-framework/README.md

 regardless of what anyone tells you, there are a few things you must do.

 #### Understand the problem
-If you are going to make technology choices and a system-level architecture, you should start with understanding the problem.
+If you are going to make technology choices and a system-level architecture, you should start by understanding the problem.
- Quite often, companies make initial assumptions for estimation and quotation purposes.
+Quite often, companies make technological assumptions early in the project to come up with good cost/time estimations.
 That's normal.
-It will help you to know what those assumptions were so you can provide insight from your technical point of view.
+It definitely helps if you know what those assumptions were so you can provide insight from your technical point of view.

 You could use the following checklist, and add questions of your own.